Aviation Industry Corporation of China: Split and re-merger

 China Aviation Industry Corporation was split into two separate entities, China Aviation Industry Corporation I and China Aviation Industry Corporation II in 1999.
 Both retained civilian and military aircraft production capabilities, along with a number of unrelated business ventures.
 The split was intended to foster competitiveness in the Chinese aerospace industry.

 In 2008, AVIC I and AVIC II officially merged back together.
 The previous separation resulted in split resources and led to redundant projects.
 The goal of the merger was to eliminate this redundancy and spin off pursuits unrelated to aerospace, such as motorcycle and automobile parts manufacturing.

 Espionage allegations

 In April 2009, The Wall Street Journal reported that computer spies, allegedly Chinese, "had penetrated the database of the Joint Strike Fighter program and acquired terabytes of secret information about the fighter, possibly compromising its future effectiveness."
 AVIC allegedly "incorporated the stolen know-how into China's Chengdu J-20 and Shenyang FC-31 fighters."

 U.S. sanctions

 In November 2020, Donald Trump issued an executive order prohibiting any American company or individual from owning shares in companies that the United States Department of Defense has listed as having links to the People's Liberation Army, which included AVIC.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

 In February 2023, the Center for Advanced Defense Studies reported that customs data showed that AVIC shipped parts for Sukhoi Su-35 fighter jets to a subsidiary of sanctioned Russian defense company Rostec following the 2022 Russian invasion of Ukraine.

+Myanmar civil war

+AVIC has provided weapons and aircraft to the Myanmar junta.